kuzzleio/sdk-csharp/doc/1/controllers/collection/exists/index.md

 # ExistsAsync

-Check if a collection exists in Kuzzle.
+Checks if a collection exists in Kuzzle.

 ## Arguments